thangckt/thangckt.github.io/docs_site/tv.md

     //##### Functions to create link buttons below the video frame function createLinkButton(videoURLs, buttElementID='linkButton'){
-        // Clean existing buttons: this clean any existed button at the container with ID=ElementID var buttonsContainer = document.getElementById(buttElementID);
-        buttonsContainer.innerHTML = '';

         // Loop through the array and create buttons for each link videoURLs.forEach(function (url, index) {
             var button = document.createElement('button');